|Hunting Home||Contact Us||News||DNR Home|

 Q. I hunt in Lewis County, which is open to antlerless deer hunting, how many deer can I take during the statewide archery season and are there any specific requirements?

-Since Lewis County is open to antlerless deer hunting, with the appropriate stamps (2 RB/RRB stamps or under landowner privilege) bowhunters can take up to three (3) deer during the statewide archery deer season.
+Since Lewis County is open to antlerless deer hunting, with the appropriate stamps (2) RB/RRB stamps or under landowner privilege) bowhunters can take up to three (3) deer during the statewide archery deer season.
 One deer may be taken on the base license or as a landowner and may be either sex and 2 deer may be taken on RB/RRB stamps.
 At least one of the two deer taken on the RB or RRB stamps or as a landowner using those privileges must be an antlerless deer.
+However, an antlerless deer must be taken during the archery deer season in Lewis County prior to harvesting a second antlered deer during the deer archery season.

 DEER SEASONS – MUZZLELOADER

-Q. Is there a special bucks-only muzzleloader deer season on Hillcrest WMA and Wilson Cove SA in lieu of the traditional bucks firearm deer season?
+Q. Is there a special bucks-only muzzleloader deer season on Hillcrest WMA and Wilson Cove SA in lieu of the traditional buck firearm deer season?

 No. The RG/RRG stamp is not valid for taking a deer during the muzzleloader season.
 Hillcrest WMA and Wilson Cove Study Area have an antlered deer bag limit of one.